munkim/monoid/monoid-backend/README.md

 - Poetry (Python library)

 ### Local Env Setup
+#### Postgres Setup
-0. Install local version of Postgres.
+1. Install local version of Postgres.
 For simplicity and safety, we recommend using Docker.

     If using Docker: